llagerlof/llagerlof/README.md

 Let's not extend this talk anymore.
 Go, look at some goodies I made opensource.

-- A [Conway's Game of Life implementation](https://github.com/llagerlof/game-of-life-dom), using javascript and svelte.
+- A [Conway's Game of Life implementation](https://github.com/llagerlof/game-of-life-dom), using JavaScript and Svelte.
-- A [PHP library](https://github.com/llagerlof/MoodleRest) to access Moodle's webservices.
+- A [PHP library](https://github.com/llagerlof/MoodleRest) to access Moodle's web services.
-- A [web application tool](https://github.com/llagerlof/freezer) to help developers to research and discover which records were inserted into a database.
+- A [web application tool](https://github.com/llagerlof/freezer) to help developers identify which records were inserted into a database.
+- A [Chrome extension boilerplate](https://github.com/llagerlof/fresh-chrome-extension) (Manifest v3) containing basic functionalities of a browser plugin.

 <!--
 **llagerlof/llagerlof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.